yurii-khi/commit-history/README.md

 # commit-history
-App, that shows git commit history of itself.
+The App, that shows git commit history for itself

 ## Contains